roddhjav/pass-import/README.md

   -c, --clean           Make the paths more command line friendly.
   -C, --convert         Convert invalid characters present in the paths.
   -P, --pwned           Check imported passwords against haveibeenpwned.com.
+  -d, --dry-run         Do not import passwords, only show what would be imported.

 Extra optional arguments:
   --sep CHAR            Provide a characters of replacement for the path separator.
 Default: '-'